 J.Jill uses information systems to support business intelligence and processes across its sales channels.
-J.Jill continues to invest in information systems and technology to enhance the customer experience and create operating efficiencies including the completion of the rollout of our new POS system during Fiscal Year 2023 and its initiative to upgrade its OMS system over the next two fiscal years.
+J.Jill continues to invest in information systems and technology to enhance the customer experience and create operating efficiencies including completion of its OMS system upgrade in the next fiscal year.
 J.Jill utilizes third-party providers for customer database and customer campaign management, ensuring efficient maintenance of information in a secure, backed-up environment.